lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 transform_scale_x
 ~~~~~~~~~~~~~~~~~

-Zoom an objects horizontally.
+Zoom Widget horizontally.
 The value 256 (or `LV_SCALE_NONE`) means normal size, 128 half size, 512 double size, and so on

 .. raw:: html